Third Party Tools and Services FAQ

 Yes.
 In addition to evaluating new tools and services that come to our attention, PokerStars frequently re-examines those already on the permitted and prohibited lists to ensure they continue to fall within our terms of service.
 In addition, the terms of service themselves and the definition of a prohibited tool or service are periodically re-examined and are subject to change without notice.
 These re-examinations can result in a tool or service being reclassified without notice, moving from the permitted list to the prohibited list or vice-versa.
 PokerStars assumes no responsibility to notify players of any such reclassifications.
 Players should regularly check the lists of tools and services to verify the current status of any item's classification.

-Q.Are all of the programs on the permitted list safe to use?
+Q.Are all of the tools and services on the permitted list safe to use?

-PokerStars does not actively endorse or support any program on the permitted list, nor do we make any guarantees regarding the functionality, reliability, or safety of any program whatsoever.
+PokerStars does not actively endorse or support any tool or service on the permitted list, nor do we make any guarantees regarding the functionality, reliability, or safety of any service whatsoever.

 Q.May I use a permitted tool or service to record information about players from hands in which I am not playing?